AishaEvering/PyTorch_Exercises/README.md

      *  This is how you multiply a tensor, `tensor_1.matmul(tensor_1.T)`.
 So is this, `tensor_1.mm(tensor_1.T)`.
 And this, `tensor_1 @ tensor_1.T`

    * **😤 Where I Got Stuck**
       * Why do we have to randomly squeeze tensors?
-I understand the squeezing a tensor removes the 1 deminsions.
+I understand the squeezing a tensor removes the 1 dimensions.

 ## 📚 [Linear Regression](https://github.com/AishaEvering/PyTorch_Exercises/blob/main/01_pytorch_workflow_exercises.ipynb)
    * **📄 Description**